lucy-kim/homehealth/README.md

 `crepilvl_rehosp_smpl2012.do`
 - create 2012 (baseline) patient sample to interpret the magnitude of our estimates, want to compare the effort levels on the healthiest and sickest people at baseline (2012)

+`anepilvl_rehosp_smpl2012.do`
+- analyze the difference in efforts spent between the healthiest (bottom quartile of severity score) and sickest (top quartile) people at baseline (2012) using the 2012 patient sample created above